Diego-Llanes/resume/cv/cv.typ

   description: [
     Created a hyperspectral foundation model for generating low-dimensional latent representations of light information, enabling efficient downstream prediction tasks in computer vision.
     #v(pub_spacing)
-    #emph()[This work was presented at #link("https://arxiv.org/abs/2411.05714")[IEEE Whispers 2024 conference].]
+    #emph()[This work was presented at #link("https://ieeexplore.ieee.org/document/10876423")[IEEE Whispers 2024 conference].]
   ],
 )

 #project(
-  title: [TRONN BEM: Tractable, Reliable, and Operational Neural Networks for Buildings Energy Management.],
+  title: [Tractable, Reliable, and Operational Neural Networks for Buildings Energy Management.],
   date: [Winter 2024],
   description: [
-    Benchmarked the use of Differentiable Predictive Control against traditional deep reinforcement learning algorithms for the control of non-linear dynamical systems.
+    Benchmarked the use of Differentiable Predictive Control against traditional deep reinforcement learning algorithms for the control of non-linear dynamical systems and building systems.
     #v(pub_spacing)
     #emph()[The manuscript for this work is in progress and is to be submitted to a control conference early Winter 2025.]
   ],